 I still think that it is very difficult to find words to define the work of Fukumi Shimura.
 She can combine mastery in making, modernity, tradition, respect, inspiration, and poetry.
 All that we can find in the soul of Japanese culture.
 The movie above – “Philosophy of Tsumugi: The World of Fukumi Shimura” – perhaps shows better in dazzling images that escape me in words.

 I finish the text with the words of this amazing artist:

 “Plants provide us with the splendid colours that they possess for nothing in return, and those colours are actually different forms of light, so they have lives of their own.
 This made me realize how wonderful and noble plants truly are.
 Humans take advantage of nature and arbitrarily destroy our natural surroundings by cutting down trees, polluting the oceans, and contaminating nature with the terrible power of nuclear radiation.
 Nevertheless, plants continue to provide us with an infinite array of colours.
 This had a profound impression on me and would drive me to pursue my current vocation.”
 (Fukumi Shimura)

 Colours of Japan

-This is the first post in the "Colors of Japan" series, a travel diary retelling my experience visiting Japanese artists who work with traditional techiniques of natural dyeing and weaving.
+This is the second post in the “Colors of Japan” series, a travel diary retelling my experience visiting Japanese artists who work with traditional techniques of natural dyeing and weaving.
 A way to reciprocate, thank you, and share so many beautiful experiences that I learned there.

 See you at the next post!